Beginner's FAQ's (Frequently Asked Questions)

 Welcome!
 This is a great hobby.
 It has many facets, and you can enjoy it for a lifetime!

-Please note there are TEN sub-pages (links at the bottom of the page).
+Please note the FAQs are TEN sub-pages (links at the bottom of this page).
 I've tried to concentrate all that I learned and wished I knew from the get-go.
 I strongly encourage you to read them.

 First advice: